smol-ninja/psylab/psylibs/README.md

 *********** Functional Definitons **************
 ************************************************

-1. psy
+1. context
-Use 'psy' to assign a globall variable.
-Usage: you can assign psy.strikePrice = 8900 and retrieve the strikepirce at any place in the algorithm using psy.strikeprice.
+Use 'context' to assign a globall variable.
+Usage: you can assign context.strikePrice = 8900 and retrieve the strikepirce at any place in the algorithm using context.strikeprice.

 2. sid
 Call this function to fetch security Id of a security.